2012 United States presidential election in Minnesota: Caucuses

-Democratic
+Democratic caucuses

-Republican
+Republican caucuses

 The Republican caucuses were held on February 7, 2012.
 The events coincided with the Colorado Republican caucuses as well as the Missouri Republican primary.
 Minnesota has a total of 40 delegates, 37 of which are tied to the caucuses while 3 are unpledged RNC delegates.
 The non-binding straw poll was won by Rick Santorum, but Ron Paul won 32 of the 40 delegates to the Republican National Convention.

 Conventions

 There is no formal system of allocating delegates to candidates in any step of the election process.
 At each meeting the participants decides what the best course of action is.
 The state convention can vote to bind the 13 at-large delegates to a candidate.
 The 24 delegates elected at the CD conventions and the 3 automatic (RNC) delegates are not legally bound to vote for a candidate.